noops-challenge/mazebot/README.md

 ![Screenshot](canvas-game/mazebot-screenshot.png?raw=true "Mazebot screenshot")

-Look at (the README)(./canvas-game/README.md) for more information and ideas for extending the game.
+Look at [the README](./canvas-game/README.md) for more information and ideas for extending the game.

 # ✨ A few ideas